Iyad Rimawi: Tours & Concerts

+In 2026, Rimawi performed at Princess Nourah University’s Red Theater in Riyadh, followed by concerts at Dubai’s Zabeel Theatre on 6 February and Abu Dhabi’s Cultural Foundation on 7 February.

 Rimawi’s music continues to be defined by its seamless fusion of traditional oriental melodies with Western classical orchestration.
 Through his compositions and live performances, he has remained a prominent figure in contemporary Arabic music, blending heritage with modernity to reach a global audience.